mahashreevasudevan/Wind-Power-Forecasting-using-Machine-Learning-Models/MLP Regressor/MLP Regressor Readme.md

 This project applies predictive modeling to forecast future wind power output.
 The main steps include:

-- Data preprocessing and feature selection. **Data Source** - The wind data and the 2Mw wind turbine power curve data is taken from NIWE.
+- Data preprocessing and feature selection. **Data Source** - The wind data at 10-minute interval and the 2MW wind turbine power curve data is taken from NIWE.
 - Train-test split with clear separation for forecasting
 - Training a multi-layer perceptron (MLP) model
 - Evaluation using MAE, MSE, and RMSE